 Turkey’s Mediterranean region

-Mediterranean region is the area that covers the biggest stretch of the Turquoise Coast, or the so-called Turkish Riviera, making it a prime target of annual swarms of tourists traveling to Turkey.
-Keep reading to learn more about its most coveted destinations!
+Mediterranean region is the area that covers the biggest stretch of the Turquoise Coast, or the so-called Turkish Riviera, making it one of the most coveted destinations in the country.

 - The weather in Turkey in September here is perfect for spending lots of time outside.
-It’s still hot, don’t get us wrong.
-The temperatures are on par with those of August in Turkey — the hottest summer month, when you feel like you cannot escape the scorching (and humid) hell of the outdoors.
+It’s still hot, don’t get me wrong.
+At the beginning of the month the temperatures are on par with those of August in Turkey — the hottest summer period, when you feel like you cannot escape the scorching and humid hell of the outdoors.

 However, a beach town called Kemer is the exception to this formula.
 The surrounding mountains make temperatures drop at a faster rate, so you’ll get the cool (by comparison) temps of +25°C…+27°C at daytime.